WP-API/WP-API/docs/comparison.md

 | Retrieve a taxonomy      | X      |                 | X           |
 | Edit a taxonomy          |        |                 |             |
 | Delete a taxonomy        |        |                 |             |

+Taxonomies are defined in code, so no APIs can create, modify, or delete taxonomies.

 ## Revisions